What is a corporate card? Guide for your business spending

 Key takeaways:

-• A corporate card, also called a commercial card, provides flexibility and security to complete business transactions with multiple cardholders.
+• A corporate card, also known as a commercial card, offers flexibility and security for completing business transactions with multiple cardholders.

 • Corporate credit cards are available to large, established companies with significant revenue, whereas business cards are a better fit for smaller, individually owned businesses.

-• Companies can get several types of corporate cards, from virtual multi-currency cards to purchasing cards for everyday expenses.
+• Companies can obtain various types of corporate cards, ranging from virtual multi-currency cards to purchasing cards for everyday expenses.

-When you run a business, making purchases and payments is inevitable.
+When you run a business, making purchases and payments is an inevitable part of the process.
 After all, you’ve got to spend money to make money.

 As your payment volume increases, so do your needs for financial reporting.
 Over time, you could lose oversight of your spend.